 ES3Cloud provides optional user and password parameters, allowing you to store data which is unique to a user.

 ES3Cloud does not contain any login system functionality, so you may need to integrate your project with a login system to generate a username and password to the user.
-We recommend contacting us for more information if you plan on integrating a login system with ES3Cloud.
+See the ‘Integrating with a login system’ section below for more information.

 For security reasons, a hash of the username and password are sent to the server rather than the username and password itself.
 If you wish to send the raw username and password to the server so that you can use them in a custom PHP script, add them as POST variables using the ES3Cloud.AddPOSTField method.

 If no username or password is specified, the file is assumed to be global.